Understanding 529 Withdrawal Rules

 You Saved Smart—Now, Withdraw Smart Too

-- What is the difference between qualified vs. non-qualified expenses?
+- There is a difference between qualified vs. non-qualified expenses

-- Are there any strategies or exceptions to allow non-qualified withdrawals without penalty?
+- There are strategies or exceptions to allow non-qualified withdrawals without penalty

 Understanding what happens when you withdraw from your 529 helps you properly plan for college and your child’s future.